Cell Phone Battery Guide

-You may already know that you have an HTC Droid, Blackberry or Motorola RAZR cellphone, but knowing the exact model number will make your search for a battery easier.
-The model number is typically found on the cellphone itself, printed on a label behind the battery, or on the back or bottom of the device.
-Look around to see if you can find a name that sits next to the brand name (LG, Samsung, Kyocera, Nokia, or whatever brand your device might be).
+You may already know that you have an Samsung Galaxy, iPhone or Droid, but knowing the exact model number will make your search for a battery easier.
+For phones with easily removable batteries, like flip phones, the model number is often found on the cellphone itself, printed on a label behind the battery, or on the back or bottom of the device.
+Look around to see if you can find a name that sits next to the brand name (LG, Samsung, etc.).

 If the make and model of your cellphone can't be found on the device itself, the battery will often have the information printed on it.

 Most online battery stores like Batteries.com can help you locate a battery by model number, or will provide a replacement cellphone battery or a Factory OEM battery, giving you more options to choose from.
-Searching for a Nokia 8800 on Batteries.com may help you find compatible batteries that are more affordable.
+Searching for an Samsung Galaxy Edge on Batteries.com may help you find compatible batteries that are more affordable.

 Many cell phone batteries from major manufacturers use standardized part numbers as well.
 Here are some sample part numbers from the major brands: